pandap17/turbox-packages/README.md

 # Creating a Turbox Package for Your Application

-Turbox is a platform that allows users to build and share applications using a simple package format.
-This document provides instructions on how to create a Turbox Package for your application.

 ## Step 1: Download the AppBuilder.py File

 - Go to the [AppBuilder.py file](https://github.com/pandap17/turbox-packages/tree/main/appbuilder) in the Turbox Packages GitHub repository.